isc-projects/bind9/doc/arm/reference.rst

    necessary) glue A or AAAA RRs.

 .. namedconf:statement:: type forward
+   :tags: zone
+   :short: Contains forwarding statements that apply to queries within a given domain.

    A forward zone is a way to configure forwarding on a per-domain basis.
    A :any:`zone` statement of type :any:`forward` can contain a :any:`forward` and/or